MekhalaSaxena97/agile-ba-sprint-showcase/README.md

 ### 📋 04 - User Stories & Acceptance Criteria

 #### 🏗️ Building Bridges (And Preventing Developer Mind-Reading)
 Think of a complex software requirement like a blueprint for a modern bridge; you wouldn't hand a construction crew a napkin sketch that says *"make a crossing here"* and expect the structure to hold under pressure.
-Yet, asking an engineering team to code a high-stakes, compliance-regulated feature based on vague corporate bullet points happens every single day, with disastrous results.
+Yet, asking an engineering team to code a high-stakes, compliance-egulated feature based on vague corporate bullet points happens every single day, with disastrous results.

 In many product teams, user stories are treated like a compliance chore shallow sentences scribbled down minutes before a sprint planning session.
 In reality, they are the vital translation layer between a business strategy and technical execution.
 A truly great user story removes the need for telepathy.
 It ensures that an engineer sitting down to write code on a Monday morning knows exactly what parameters constitute success, and a QA tester knows exactly how to validate the feature before it ever reaches a real customer.